Where Some Ideas Are Stranger Than Others...

 – Thomas King"

 In 1999, still unsure where the Amazon thread was leading, I finished the first draft of what would become Chapter One.
-Being an early laptop adopter because I was both a lousy typist and a frequent traveller, all of my research, notes, and drafts resided on an oldish laptop, an external hard drive, and a pile of disks in storage.
+Being an early laptop adopter because in those days I was both a lousy typist and a frequent traveller, all of my research, notes, and drafts resided on an oldish laptop, an external hard drive, and a pile of disks in storage.
 My travelling was encouraged by dire economic straits and the difficulties of finding a real job.
 In the course of one work term, budget cuts killed my chances of longer term employment, and my landlord stole my entire computer set up to pawn for gambling money.
-(Do I ever wish I was ming that up.)
+(Do I ever wish I was making that up.)
 Before I left the building, the landlord handed me fifty bucks.
 I suspect that was all my ancient computer system was actually worth to the pawnshop owner, who couldn't have cared less that over five years of research and writing was piled haphazardly on the counter of his shop.
 This was still early days, when back up disks could only be read by the specific machine that had made them, so in fact I had lost everything.
 I would have to start all over again.
 The starting over took a long time, not least due to the need to get out of the dire economic straits already mentioned and reconstruct all that research.